Foods to feed to a 6-month-old baby

-The growing baby needs more nourishment than what can be provided by breastmilk or formula milk alone.
+The growing baby needs more nourishment than what can be provided by breast milk or formula milk alone.
 The complementary foods provide for the additional nutritional needs of the infant.
 Use feeding time as an opportunity to play and bond with the baby.

 Complementary foods also help the child develop physically, mentally, and emotionally.
 The baby explores new tastes and food textures through complementary foods.
 Before introducing solid foods to your baby, make sure that the baby

-- Can sit with little or no support.
+- can sit with little or no support,

-- Has developed good head control.
+- has developed good head control, and

 - Helps the baby try different food textures.